Gangnam Stem CellAn Editorial Archive

 • What they do well: device-tier framework presented alongside the existing regimen, not in isolation

 The Myeongdong corridor reads as a different tier of room from Gangnam — the foot traffic is denser, the windows are more often at street level, the practice tends to be vertical rather than horizontal.
 The featured house in this category is the rare comprehensive practice that keeps the luxury register despite the address; the seventh-floor lobby is glass-walled, the consultation rooms are sound-isolated from the street, and the coordinator team operates in five languages by design rather than by accident.
+The practice's specialty is breadth — regenerative, lifting, RF, injectable — and the consultation is conducted by a senior clinician who reads the patient's existing regimen before recommending anything.
+This is, in my experience, the harder discipline to maintain at a high-traffic address, and the house manages it by keeping its consultation slots longer than the standard thirty minutes.
+What recommends this house is the way the lobby treats the airport patient — the coordinator schedules the consultation around the inbound flight time, books a quiet room for the recovery window, and arranges the airport pickup if the patient is staying in Myeongdong itself.
+The seven-day follow-up is handled by the same coordinator who took the original message, which sounds trivial and is not.

 • Specialty: comprehensive aesthetic practice — regenerative, lifting, RF, injectable